Foliations on modular curves: Introduction

 {\sf Classification problem.} {\it Find the topological types of foliation ${\cal F}_N$ given by the Hecke eigenform $f_N$.}

-Recall that measured foliation ${\cal F}$ is called a {\it Strebel foliation}, if all but a finite number of its leaves are closed \cite{S}; the Strebel foliation is invariant of a parabolic automorphism of the surface.
-The measured foliation ${\cal F}$ is called a {\it pseudo-Anosov foliation}, if it is minimal and invariant of a hyperbolic (pseudo-Anosov) automorphism of the surface \cite{Thu1}; our main result can be expressed as follows. \begin{thm} The foliation ${\cal F}_N$ is topologically conjugate to either a Strebel or a pseudo-Anosov foliation. \end{thm} Theorem \ref{thm1} is interesting on its own right and also because it links the parabolic (hyperbolic) automorphisms of surfaces to the Hecke eigenforms; the latter are fundamental in number theory and in particular they parameterize the rational points of elliptic curves \cite{DS}.
-Our note is organized as follows.
-The preliminary facts are introduced in Section 2 and proofs are given in Section 3.
+Recall that measured foliation ${\cal F}$ is called a {\it Strebel foliation}, if all but a finite number of its leaves are closed [Strebel 1984] \cite{S}; the Strebel foliation is invariant of a parabolic automorphism of the surface.
+The measured foliation ${\cal F}$ is called a {\it pseudo-Anosov foliation}, if it is minimal and invariant of a hyperbolic (pseudo-Anosov) automorphism of the surface [Casson \& Bleiler 1988] \cite{CB}; our main result can be expressed as follows. \begin{thm} The foliation ${\cal F}_N$ is topologically conjugate to a pseudo-Anosov foliation unless $f_N$ is a rational eigenform, in which case it is topologically conjugate to a Strebel foliation. \end{thm} The article is organized as follows.
+All preliminary results are introduced in Section 2; all proofs are given in Section 3.